PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Benchmark Construction

 \subsection{Bilingual Corpora Preparation}

 As illustrated in Figure~\ref{fig:generation_pipeline}, the first stage involves preparing high-quality bilingual corpora across diverse domains.
-Specifically, we leverage IndustryCorpus2\footnote{\url{https://huggingface.co/datasets/BAAI/IndustryCorpus2}}, an open-source and carefully curated English-Chinese dataset that covers 31 industry categories, broadly representing mainstream real-world application domains.
-We exclude the original \textit{Others} category to maintain domain specificity and introduce \textit{FineWeb} to represent the general domain: for English, we use the fineweb sampled 10BT subset\footnote{\url{https://huggingface.co/datasets/HuggingFaceFW/fineweb/tree/main/sample/10BT}}, while for Chinese we adopt Fineweb-Edu-Chinese-V2.1\footnote{\url{https://huggingface.co/datasets/opencsg/Fineweb-Edu-Chinese-V2.1}}.
+Specifically, we leverage \texttt{IndustryCorpus2}\footnote{\url{https://huggingface.co/datasets/BAAI/IndustryCorpus2}}, an open-source and carefully curated English-Chinese dataset that covers 31 industry categories, broadly representing mainstream real-world application domains.
+We exclude the original \textit{Others} category to maintain domain specificity and introduce \textit{FineWeb} to represent the general domain: for English, we use the \texttt{fineweb} sampled 10BT subset\footnote{\url{https://huggingface.co/datasets/HuggingFaceFW/fineweb/tree/main/sample/10BT}}, while for Chinese we adopt \texttt{Fineweb-Edu-Chinese-V2.1}\footnote{\url{https://huggingface.co/datasets/opencsg/Fineweb-Edu-Chinese-V2.1}}.
 After this adjustment, the resulting corpus still consists of 31 domains.
 Then, we adopt a length-aware sampling strategy that moderately over-samples shorter documents, which are more prevalent in real-world corpora.
-Specifically, using the Qwen3 tokenizer~\cite{yang2025qwen3technicalreport}, we partition documents into eight length buckets with an interval of 256 tokens, covering lengths from 0 to 2048 tokens.
-We apply a sampling ratio of 3:3:3:3:2:2:2:2, such that documents with lengths between 0--1024 tokens are sampled at 1.5$\times$ the rate of those between 1024--2048 tokens, while maintaining equal sampling within each length range to guarantee document length diversity.
+Specifically, using the Qwen3 tokenizer~\cite{yang2025qwen3technicalreport}, we partition documents into eight length buckets with an interval of 256 tokens (covering 0 to 2048 tokens) and apply a sampling ratio of 3:3:3:3:2:2:2:2, such that documents under 1024 tokens are sampled at 1.5 $\times$ the rate of longer ones.
 Following this strategy, we sample approximately 70k documents for each domain from both the English and Chinese corpora.
 Formally, for a given domain, we denote the English and Chinese corpora as $\mathcal{D}_{en} = \{d_i\}_{i=1}^{n_{en}}$ and $\mathcal{D}_{zh} = \{d_i\}_{i=1}^{n_{zh}}$, containing $n_{en}$ and $n_{zh}$ documents, respectively.
 More generally, we use $\mathcal{D} = \{ d_i \}_{i=1}^{n}$ to denote a corpus in an arbitrary language, where $n$ denotes the number of documents in that corpus.